AKurmazov/anna_test/README.md

 ```
 $ docker-compose run web python manage.py test
 ```
+After the above-written instructions are followed you can access the development server on http://0.0.0.0:8000 by default

 ### Authentication
 The authentication is done via the Authorization header by providing a token.
 All mentioned body parameters are required